rsabreadking/practice-collab-repo/GeeksAgainstGingersRulebook.md

---Hate on Gingers.
+- Hate on Gingers.
---Have fun!
+- Have fun!